-While there is still more ongoing work to be done, specifically in establishing data sources for the defined measures and prioritizing the measures, NC Pathways has been successful in engaging State and local government, business, philanthropy and research stakeholders to create the best framework for North Carolina to improve early literacy outcomes for young children and in identifying what the research says children need to be on a pathway to grade-level reading.
+While there is still more work to be done, NC Pathways has been successful in engaging state and local, government, business, philanthropy and research stakeholders to create a unified framework for North Carolina to improve early literacy outcomes for young children.

-Birth through Third-Grade Governance
+Birth through Third Grade Governance

-Achieving a comprehensive early childhood system in North Carolina for the whole child, birth through third grade, with shared measures of success requires sustained leadership and collaborative action across sectors - State and local governments, schools, community service providers, business, philanthropy, nonprofits, and families across our state - striving for lasting systemic change that produces measurable improvements in the well-being of North Carolina's young children.
-As previously described, children's educational attainment is maximized with not only aligned, high-quality standards, policies, and practices across early childhood programs and kindergarten through third-grade classrooms, but also with integrated, whole child services that address children's health, mental health, and family engagement.
+A comprehensive early childhood system in North Carolina for the whole child, birth through third grade, with shared measures of success requires sustained leadership and collaborative action across sectors.
+As previously described, children's educational attainment is maximized with not only aligned educational policies, and practices, but also with integrated, whole child services that address children's health, mental health, and family engagement.
 No single agency or funding stream will provide all the elements necessary to ensure young children's success.
-Further, there is no research or evidence that any particular model of state or local governance leads to better results for young children; rather, it is the intentional and shared ownership of data, accountability, and strategies that appears to make a meaningful difference in young children's outcomes.
+Further, there is no research or evidence that any particular model of state or local governance leads to better results for young children; rather, it is the intentional and shared ownership of data, accountability, and strategies that appear to make a meaningful difference in young children's outcomes.

 North Carolina has a long history of successful leadership in early childhood systems development and many existing formal and informal cross-agency collaborative efforts to improve outcomes for young children.
 Future governance approaches should build upon these strengths and capitalize on new opportunities.
-For example, since the cross-agency team was assembled to create the vision and recommendations for this report, several new governance structures are already underway:
+For example, since the cross-agency team was assembled to create the vision and recommendations for this report, three new governance structures are already underway:

-• Birth-through-Third-Grade Interagency Council: Per Session Law 2017-57, Section 7.231.(a), this Council was established by the NC General Assembly to be led jointly by the NC Department of Health and Human Services and the NC Department of Public Instruction, with a charge to establish a vision and accountability for a birth-through -third-grade system of early education that addresses: 1) standards and assessments; 2) data-driven improvement and outcomes, including shared accountability measures such as the NC Pathways to Grade-Level Reading; 3) teacher and administrator preparation and effectiveness; 4) instruction and environment; 5) transitions and continuity; 6) family engagement; and 7) governance and funding.
+Birth through 3rd Grade Interagency Council: Per Session Law 2017-57, Section 7.231.(a), this Council was established by the NC General Assembly to be led jointly by the NC Department of Health and Human Services and the NC Department of Public Instruction, with a charge to establish a vision and accountability for a birth through third grade system of early education that addresses: 1) standards and assessments; 2) data-driven improvement and outcomes, including shared accountability measures such as the NC Pathways to Grade-Level Reading; 3) teacher and administrator preparation and effectiveness; 4) instruction and environment; 5) transitions and continuity; 6) family engagement; and 7) governance and funding.

 • Child Well-Being Transformation Council: Per Session Law 2017-41, Section 5.1. and 5.2., this Council was established by the NC General Assembly to serve as a means for coordination, collaboration, and communication among agencies and organizations providing public services to children.
-The Council will direct its initial focus on the following initiatives: 1) mapping the network of child-serving agencies and organizations in the state; 2) cataloging examples of failures in coordination, collaboration, and communication in the context of child welfare; and 3) reviewing the work of bodies similar to the Council operating in other states to identify promising practices and focus areas for the Council's work.
+The Council will direct its initial focus on the following initiatives: 1) mapping the network of child-serving agencies and organizations in the State; 2) cataloging examples of failures in coordination, collaboration, and communication in the context of child welfare; and 3) reviewing the work of bodies similar to the Council operating in other states to identify promising practices and focus areas for the Council's work.